AvaProtocol/OAK-docs/_docs/gov-dev/fast-track.md

 ---
 # Fast track

+*Pre-requisite: Before reading this article, you should be familiar with [how to submit a proposal](/docs/gov-dev/governance-via-polkadotjs/#introduction).*

-When an urgent upgrade or configuration is required, the technical committee can use the "Fast track" to make the external proposal submitted by the council immediately go to a short referendum, and can set a short delay time for scheduled execution time.
+When an urgent upgrade or configuration is required, the technical committee can use the "Fast track" to make **the external proposal submitted by the council** immediately go to a short referendum, and can set a short delay time for scheduled execution time.

 ![fast-track-external-proposal](../../../assets/img/governance-guide-for-developer/fast-track-external-proposal.png)